 Examples

 This page provides complete, working examples for common use cases.
+Examples are shown in both server mode (sync) and async mode where applicable.

-Example 1: Simple Motion
+Example 1: Simple Motion (Server Mode)

 import asyncio